Work begins with a review or assessment of the environmental impact of the school.

 Please note that every school should conduct the Review in the way that suits them best, but they should ensure maximum pupil involvement at every stage.

-It is recommended that an Environmental Review be carried out on an annual basis in order to measure and evaluate the continuing progress of the school’s environmental performance.
+Following the Environmental review, you will need to collect data for the Baseline Survey.
+It is recommended that an Environmental Review and Baseline Survey be carried out on an annual basis in order to measure and evaluate the continuing progress of the school’s environmental performance.

 This is a very effective way of evaluating your targets and comparing your new responses with those that you originally made which will give you a clear indication of the school’s overall progress towards its eco targets and will help you to plan future eco work.